hanselabilo/project-test-stevenhansel/README.md

-Here is a sample `README.md` for your project in English:

----

 # Suitmedia Frontend Internship Test

 This web application is part of a test for the Frontend Developer Internship program at Suitmedia.
 The project demonstrates skills in building a responsive and interactive application using Next.js, Tailwind CSS, and React.js.